AmirJAZZ/NASA-SPACE-APPS-CHALLENGE-A-World-Away-Hunting-for-Exoplanets-with-AI-/README.md

 https://colab.research.google.com/drive/1SczMUSEUF9wxW-BK9cH0gcZB9xbpCygo?usp=sharing

 # STEPS TO USE IT
-1) Download the exoplanet_data folder (it downloads like a zip)
+1) Download the entire git project (it downloads like a zip) from the button “code”
-2) Extract the folder from the ZIP
+2) Extract the folder from the ZIP at your PC
-3) Open your Drive, drag and drop the exoplanet_data folder at your personal page
+3) Open your Drive, drag and drop the "exoplanet_data" folder at your personal page
 4) open the Colab link from above
 5) Click at the button "execute all"
 6) gave all the permisons to see your files (dont worry it only searches the exoplanet_data folder to train the AI)